tomonocle/miscellany/management.md

 - Treat servers like cattle, not pets
 - It's a fallacy to assume someone who writes incomprehensible code can write a comprehensible comment
 - The manager's function is not to make people work, but to make it possible for people to work
-- Integrity is when your beliefs, your words, and your actions are all in alignment.
+- Integrity is when your beliefs, your words, and your actions are all in alignment
 - As large as necessary, as small as possible
 - Let chaos reign, then rein in chaos
 - What you've said hasn't been understood until proven otherwise